 You've likely heard the grumbling associated with Hyper-V R1's disk limitations.
 In the original version of Hyper-V, clustered configurations were forced into installing only a single virtual machine per connected LUN.
 Each new virtual machine in an environment required the creation of a separate LUN.

 What is not well known is that this was not truly a Hyper-V problem.
 These initial disk issues were actually based on a limitation associated with the Windowsfailover clustering services in Windows Server 2008 release to manufacturing (RTM) .
-In a recent TechTarget article,
+In a recent TechTarget article, I explain the problem:

 Think about the traditional NT file system (NTFS) and how failover clustering makes use of [its] disk resources.
 In the last version of Failover Clustering, each node in a cluster was aware that it did or did not own a virtual disk resource.
 The entire disk resource, regardless of the files and folders in it, was the boundary of cluster resource management.